janbodnar/Data-Analysis/docker.md

 ```

 - **Use Cloud Platforms**: Deploy to AWS ECS, Google Cloud Run, or Kubernetes.
-- **Environment Variables**: Pass sensitive data (e.g., API keys) via environment variables:
+- **Environment Variables**:
 ```bash
 docker run -e API_KEY=your_key -p 5000:5000 my-python-app
 ```

-## 9. Exercise for Attendees
+## 10. Exercise for Attendees

 **Task**: Containerize a Python script that fetches data from an API and saves it to a file.

-1. Create a Python script using `requests` to fetch data from `https://jsonplaceholder.typicode.com/posts`.
+1. Create a script using `requests` to fetch data from `https://jsonplaceholder.typicode.com/posts`.
-2. Write a Dockerfile to containerize the script.
+2. Write a Dockerfile to containerize it.
-3. Build and run the container, ensuring the output file is accessible.
+3. Build and run, ensuring the output file is accessible.

-**Solution** (for reference):
+**Solution**:

 **fetch_data.py**
 ```python